Gainsborough Trinity F.C.: History

 At the end of the 1959–60 season, the Midland League was disbanded.
 Gainsborough spent a single season playing in both the Central Alliance and Division Two of the Yorkshire League, before returning to a reformed Midland League in 1961.
 Trinity won their fourth Midland League title in 1966–67, also reaching the first round of the FA Cup (losing 1–0 at home to Colchester United), before becoming founder members of the new Northern Premier League in 1968.
 The club applied to join the Football League again in 1975 and 1976, but received only a single vote on each occasion.
-The 1983–84 season saw them reach the first round of the FA Cup for over a decade, as they lost 2–0 at home to Blackpool.
+The 1983–84 season saw them reach the first round of the FA Cup for the first time in over a decade, as they lost 2–0 at home to Blackpool.

 When the Northern Premier League added a second division in 1987, Gainsborough were placed in the Premier Division.
 In 1997–98 FA Cup saw them drawn against local rivals Lincoln City, who after a 1–1 draw lost 3–2 in a 'home' replay that was played at Lincoln's Sincil Bank.
 Another first round appearance in 2003–04 ended with a 7–1 defeat at Brentford.
 At the end of the season a tenth-place finish saw the club become founder members of the Conference North.
 FA Cup first round appearances followed in 2006–07 (a 3–1 defeat by Barnet) and 2007–08 (a 6–0 loss at home to Hartlepool United).
 In 2011–12 the club finished fourth, qualifying for the promotion play-offs.
 However, after beating FC Halifax Town in the semi-finals, Trinity lost the final 1–0 to Nuneaton Town.
-During the 2012–13 season they reached the semi-finals of the FA Trophy and managed to beat Wrexham 2-1 at home but would lose 4-3 on aggregate.
+During the 2012–13 season they reached the semi-finals of the FA Trophy and managed to beat Wrexham 2–1 at home but would lose 4–3 on aggregate.
 In another FA Cup first round appearance in 2015–16, the club were beaten 1–0 by Shrewsbury Town.
 The club were relegated for the first time in their history at the end of the 2017–18 season, dropping into the Northern Premier League's Premier Division.

+Gainsborough finished fourth in the Premier Division in 2022–23, qualifying for the promotion play-offs.
+They subsequently lost 5–3 on penalties to Bamber Bridge in the semi-finals after a 1–1 draw.
+In 2024–25 the club reached the second round of the FA Cup for the first time since the 1950s after beating Hednesford Town on penalties (after a 4–4 draw) in the first round.
+They lost 1–0 at Harrogate Town in the second round which was televised on BBC Two.